haris-devs/haris-devs/README.md

 If you want to:

-• collaborate on an Android project
+• collaborate on a Flutter project
 • build an app idea
 • work on startup projects